A little about HTTP 503 error code

 HTTP 503 server error and SEO

-You may be adding more resources, updating plug-ins, theme or MySQL database.
+You may be adding more resources, updating plug-ins, themes, or MySQL database.
 Similarly, updating the WordPress version to the latest release or any other situation that your web server needs to get down then what you should do?

 The answer is returning the 503 response code!

-As Google tries to crawl your website and faces 503 error it takes this as the website is temporarily down for maintenance.
+As Google tries to crawl your website and faces a 503 error it takes this as the website is temporarily down for maintenance.
 So, it will retry crawling the site/specific page(s) after the specified duration.

 By definition, the 503 status code description states the following (as per w3.org):